markjprice/web-dev-net9/docs/errata/errata.md

 The Microsoft official documentation just uses the word "context" when referring to this class but I feel that loses some meaning.
 In future editions, I will try to consistently use the phrase "database context".

+# Page x - What does UseMigrationsEndPoint do?

+> Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 3, 2025](https://github.com/markjprice/web-dev-net9/issues/8).

+In the fourth paragraph, I wrote, "You can find the source code for the `UseMigrationsEndPoint` extension method at the following link: https://github.com/dotnet/aspnetcore/blob/main/src/Middleware/Diagnostics.EntityFrameworkCore/src/MigrationsEndPointOptions.cs#L18."

+But we do not care about the source code for the `UseMigrationsEndPoint` extension method itself.
+We just want to know the relative path that it uses.

+So the link is correct, because it shows us what the path is defined by a property on the `MigrationsEndPointOptions` class named `DefaultPath`.
+But the description is misleading, so in the next edition I will write, "You can find the source code for the relative path used by the `UseMigrationsEndPoint` extension method at the following link: https://github.com/dotnet/aspnetcore/blob/main/src/Middleware/Diagnostics.EntityFrameworkCore/src/MigrationsEndPointOptions.cs#L18."